Gold-Harbor-Insurance/blueskylifenet/replit.md

 # Gold Harbor Insurance Landing Pages

 ## Overview
-Two high-converting quiz-style landing pages for Gold Harbor Insurance - one for seniors and one for veterans.
-Both pages guide users through a multi-step eligibility questionnaire and culminate in a thank you page with a countdown timer and phone call CTA.
+Three high-converting quiz-style landing pages for Gold Harbor Insurance - one for seniors, one for veterans, and one for first responders.
+All pages guide users through a multi-step eligibility questionnaire and culminate in a thank you page with a countdown timer and phone call CTA.

 ## Project Structure

 ### Pages
 - `/seniors` - Landing page for seniors with 6-step quiz (step 6 = thank you)
 - `/veterans` - Landing page for veterans with 7-step quiz (step 7 = thank you, includes military branch question)
+- `/firstresponders` - Landing page for first responders with 7-step quiz (step 7 = thank you, includes agency question)
 - `/thank-you` - Legacy route (no longer used - redirects to seniors)
 - `/not-qualified` - Disqualification page for users who don't meet age criteria
 - `/` - Defaults to seniors landing page